Laurel Daniels Abbruzzese, PT, EdD, FNAP

 Dr. Ana Cepin is an Assistant Professor of Obstetrics and Gynecology with a focus on family planning.
 Her professional activities are diverse and include clinical, educational and administrative duties.
 She is actively involved in the education of medical students, residents, and fellows.
 She is the coordinator for the obstetrics and gynecology resident rotation in family planning and is the course director for the Family Planning and Reproductive Health Elective.
 As a clinician, she has extensive experience in direct patient care in hospital clinics, the operating room, and departmental faculty practice.
 Dr. Cepin also serves as the director at the NY-Presbyterian Family Planning Clinic.

 Subani Chandra, MD

-Subani Chandra, MD is an Assistant Professor of Medicine at Columbia University Medical Center specializing in the areas of Pulmonary Disease Medicine, Sleep Medicine, and Critical Care Medicine.
+Subani Chandra, MD is an Associate Professor of Medicine at Columbia University Medical Center specializing in the areas of Pulmonary Disease Medicine, Sleep Medicine, and Critical Care Medicine.
 Her clinical expertise lays in Critical Care Medicine, Sleep Medicine, General Pulmonary Medicine and Critical Care Ultrasonography.